roboscienceorg/book/source/Sensors/Sensing.rst

 Another way to classify sensors is by the data they return.
 Sensors can return information in **analog** or **digital** form.
-Typically an analog sensor will vary voltage (maybe current) as the measured quantity changes value.
+Typically an :index:`analog sensor` will vary voltage (maybe current) as the measured quantity changes value.
 Normal application is to feed that signal into a device known as an ADC or analog to digital converter.
 The vast array of microcontrollers on the market offer built in ADC lines.
 For example